Smooth Exact Gradient Descent Learning in Spiking Neural Networks

-Biological neurons communicate via short electrical impulses, called spikes~\cite{DA01}.
+\paragraph{Introduction.} Biological neurons communicate via short electrical impulses, called spikes~\cite{DA01}.
 Besides their overall rate of occurrence, the precise timing of single spikes often carries salient information~\cite{gollisch2008rapid,wolfe2010sparse,saal2016importance,sober2018millisecond}.
 Taking into account spikes is therefore essential for the modeling and the subsequent understanding of biological neural networks~\cite{DA01,gerstner2014neuronal}.
 To build appropriate spiking network models, powerful and well interpretable learning algorithms are needed.
 They are further required for neuromorphic computing, an aspiring field that develops spiking artificial neural hardware to apply them in machine learning.
 It aims to exploit properties of spikes such as event-based, parallel operation (neurons only need to be updated when they send or receive spikes) and the temporal and spatial (i.e.~in terms of interacting neurons) sparsity of communication to achieve tasks with unprecedented energy efficiency and speed~\cite{Pfeiffer2018,roy2019spikebased,schuman2022opportunities}.

 The prevalent approach for learning in non-spiking neural network models is to perform gradient descent on a loss function~\cite{goodfellow2016deep,kriegeskorte2019neural}.
-Its transfer to spiking networks is, however, problematic due to the all-or-none character of spikes: The (dis-)appearance of spikes is not predictable from gradients computed for nearby parameter values.
-Thus, a systematic addition or removal of spikes via exact gradient descent is not possible.
+Importantly, during such learning the representations change continuously and in a predictable manner as the networks are compositions of functions that are continuous in the network parameters.
+The transfer of gradient descent learning to spiking networks is, however, problematic due to the all-or-none character of spikes: The (dis-)appearance of spikes is not predictable from gradients computed for nearby parameter values.
+This is because the gradient only accounts for changes in spike timing, of those spikes present when it is computed.
+Thus, a systematic addition or removal of spikes via exact gradient descent is seemingly not possible.
 This can, for example, lead to permanently silent, so-called dead neurons~\cite{eshraghian2023training,Taherkhani2020review} and to diverging gradients~\cite{booij2005gradient}.
-Further, the network dynamics after a spike (dis-)appearance and thus also the loss may change in a disruptive manner~\cite{Vreeswijk1998,JMT08,MW12,memmesheimer2014learning}.
+Further, the network dynamics after a spike (dis-)appearance may change in a disruptive manner~\cite{Vreeswijk1998,JMT08,MW12,memmesheimer2014learning}.
+This can result in discontinuous changes of the representations, which are given by the spike times, and of the loss during learning.